ARCANGEL0/ARCANGEL0/README.md

 #### What I’m About:

 > 「Techie at Heart」: I’ve got a degree in Software Development and Analysis and I'm currently enrolled in Computer Engineering.
 I mainly work on backend stuff, but I can handle frontend tasks too.
-Always learnin' whenever I can. <br>
+Always learnin' whenever I can.
+> ㅤㅤㅤ
 > 「AI & Cybersecurity Enthusiast」: I’m really interested in AI and cybersecurity.
 I’ve experimented with creating my own AI models and I’m currently learning about cybersecurity and forensic because I find it fascinating.
-I hope to specialize in red teaming and eventually earn an OSCP certification. <br>
+I hope to specialize in red teaming and eventually earn an OSCP certification.
+> ㅤㅤㅤ
 > 「Problem Solver」: I enjoy mind fuzzing challenges and finding creative solutions.
-I'm the type that always has a chessboard and a Rubik cube on his desk (I actually do). <br>
+I'm the type that always has a chessboard and a Rubik cube on his desk (I actually do).

 #### Creative Side:

 > 「Bookworm」: I’m all about books that hit hard, like those by Dostoevsky, Orwell, Huxley, Tolstoy, and Kafka.
-I can’t pick a favorite, but *Metamorphosis* , *White Nights* and *1984* are definitely up there. \ <br>
+I can’t pick a favorite, but *Metamorphosis* , *White Nights* and *1984* are definitely up there.
+> ㅤㅤㅤ
 > 「Music Lover」: I play guitar and write too.
-Music has always been my vibe. \ <br>
+Music has always been my vibe.
+>ㅤㅤㅤ
 > 「Art & Drawing」: I enjoy drawing and making illustrations.
 I like to put my thoughts and ideas on a digital canvas and see where it takes me.

 #### A Bit About Me:

-> 「Languages」: I speak Portugues, English, and right now I'm trying to learn French. \ <br>
+> 「Languages」: I speak Portugues, English, and right now I'm trying to learn French.
+>ㅤㅤㅤ
 > 「Animal Lover」: I’m an animal person, especially cats.
-If I could, I'd adopt every single one of them. \ <br>
+If I could, I'd adopt every single one of them.
+>ㅤㅤㅤ
 > 「Chill Vibes」: I love coding and tech, but I also enjoy taking a step back from the screen sometimes.
 In a world of 1s and 0s, it’s nice to log out and just relax for a bit.

 <br>